Disclosure (band): 2015–2018: Caracal and hiatus

-2018–present: Energy
+2018–present: Energy and Alchemy

 In January 2018, the duo confirmed that they were in the process of recording their third studio album set for release in early 2020, with a single due in between late 2019 and early 2020.
 After a hiatus, Disclosure released a song in May 2018 called "Ultimatum" featuring Fatoumata Diawara.
 In August 2018, five new songs were released over a daily basis: "Moonlight", "Where Angels Fear to Tread", "Love Can Be So Hard", "Funky Sensation" and "Where You Come From".
-In October 2019 Disclosure performed at the Trafalgar Square leg of Extinction Rebellion’s “International Rebellion” protest.
+In October 2019 Disclosure performed at the Trafalgar Square leg of Extinction Rebellion's "International Rebellion" protest.
 The singles, furthermore, announced their comeback into the studio and revealed that they had started to write and produce new material, which would eventually form their third studio album.
 On February 24, 2020, they released a new track titled "Ecstasy", followed by four tracks released on a daily basis: "Tondo", "Expressing What Matters", "Etran" and "Get Close".
 An EP titled Ecstasy, which contained the five tracks, was released on February 28.
 On the album's release date, Disclosure will have a special Minecraft server for The Energy Minecraft Experience.
-The music video My High featuring Aminé and Slowthai was nominated for Best Editor at the Berlin Music Video Awards 2021.
+The music video "My High" featuring Aminé and Slowthai was nominated for Best Editor at the Berlin Music Video Awards 2021.
 The editor of this music videos is Yorgos Lamprinos.

+On 12 July 2023, the duo announced their fourth studio album, Alchemy, which was released on 14 July.

+The duo headlined Primavera Sound in Barcelona on 31 May 2024, where they performed their first live set since 2016.